Brittle Paper: Censorship controversy

 In April 2020, the deputy editor of Brittle Paper, Otosirieze Obi-Young, stopped working for the publication over an internal editorial dispute.
 Official statements are unclear and differ as to whether he quit or was fired.
 The dispute revolved around potential edits to a story about Hadiza Isma El-Rufai, a novelist and wife of Kaduna state governor Mallam Nasir El-Rufai.
-The governor's wife had responded to a comment calling her attention to the her son's threat of sexual violence against a Twitter user during an argument on the social network, by saying "Sow the wind, reap the whirlwind.
-All is fair in love and war" She later apologized, claiming a misunderstanding.
+The governor's wife had responded to a comment calling her attention to her son's threat of sexual violence against a Twitter user during an argument on the social network, by saying: "Sow the wind, reap the whirlwind.
+All is fair in love and war."
+Hadiza El-Rufai later apologized, claiming a misunderstanding.

 According to Edoro, the Brittle Paper post, written and published by Obi-Young without her vetting, contained language that was "histrionic, inflammatory, even melodramatic and totally not in keeping with the seriousness of the matter" and did not meet the site's editorial standard.
 She also pointed out "potentially libelous reference to two Nigerian newspapers."

-These and the disagreement in how to handle the publication of the story, which was eventually taken down, led to the exit of Obi-Young, the deputy editor.
+These and the disagreement over how to handle the publication of the story, which was eventually taken down, led to the exit of Obi-Young, the deputy editor.
 In his statement, he lamented a "censorship (that) goes against everything that the platform has demonstrated in the past and that I believe it should continue to stand for.